ghankerson/origins-conscioussness/uroboros.md

 * Before the light we still have the virtual stage of creation which precedes the light is surrounded by a series of symbols.

-* Symbols and images are not rational statements and do not hold up to logic.
-  Rather they surround an idea describing it from many sides.
-The psyche works in symbols not logic.
-The psyche looks at the question of the beginning and asks "Where did I come from or Whence?"
-It is the same question for the individual and the world.

-* The answers all come symbolically from deep in the psyche: the unconscious.
-  The psyche blends and weaves ideas together even if they are contradictory.
-  Symbolic meaning is rich but elusive.
-It contains something conscious and familiar and something unconscious and out of reach.

-* A symbol group around an idea however can make something unknown more capable of becoming conscious.
-Here Neumann's efforts to make a survey of all mythology looking for common threads pays off.
-He finds patterns and stages of the development of consciousness in these symbol groups common throughout myth,

 * The beginning has a common symbol in a circle.
 Its allies are a sphere, and egg and the round of alchemy.
 All of symbols in this group  are self-contained without beginning or end.
 Without history, time, space or consciousness.
 All